How to use Not So Rigid Designer

 If you're using the demo version, the basic design is already created.
 Refresh the page to clear it and start fresh.

-To create a design, click on Pick Up Designer on the left, then click the Create Design button.
+To create a design, click on Designs on the left, then click the Create Design button.
 Give your design a title, and optionally set the number of warp and weft threads, the a number of pick up patterns and heddles, and your starting color palette.
 You can edit all of these after starting.

 Select your starting color palette #